anaisalfonsi/final_checkpoint/README.md

 Video Demo Part 2 (in French) >>> https://www.loom.com/share/9afdeb5f924145b1906ed2efe078c3ff

-# W. is a blog/oracle card reading based on Travis Scott Universe.
+# W. is a blog with oracle card reading based on Travis Scott Universe.

-To me, he's the only artist that has made the idea of a circus "sexy".
-Also we share a lot of common interests : like eclectic music, astrology, strong colors, bling bling and we both have deep fascination for the cosmos.
+To me, Travis has made the idea of a circus attractive.
+We share a lot of common interests, like : eclectic music, astrology, strong colors, jewelry and deep connection to the cosmos.
 Also, Travis has a lot of awesome gifs and photos.
-Which I find very fun to work with.
+Which I've found very fun to work with.

 In conclusion, W. is a tribute to our crazy worlds, not so far from each other.